 As you guys already know, I am a huge fan of seafood.
-In addition to being extremely nutritious, fish can also make dinner really quick and easy, which is why I’m excited to be celebrating National Seafood Month this October through a partnership with Dish on Fish!
+In addition to being extremely nutritious, fish can also make dinner really quick and easy.
+To celebrate National Seafood Month this October, I wanted to share the many health benefits of seafood – plus delicious recipe ideas to try!

-Dish on Fish is an initiative from the National Fisheries Institute to encourage Americans to eat more fish.
-As a dietitian (and a foodie!), I love this initiative, and the Dish on Fish blog (and their Twitter, FB, and Pinterest page) has tons of seafood recipes and useful health and nutrition information about seafood to get you started.
-See the end of this post for some of my favorite seafood recipes here on my blog, too!
+Thanks to Dish on Fish for sponsoring this post, originally published in 2016.
+Dish on Fish an initiative from the National Fisheries Institute to encourage Americans to eat more fish.
+As a dietitian (and a foodie!), I love this initiative, and the Dish on Fish blog (and their Twitter, FB, and Pinterest page) has tons of seafood recipes and nutrition information about seafood to get you started.

 Omega-3’s are also considered anti-inflammatory, which means that they can help reduce chronic inflammation when eaten consistently.
 This is good news because chronic inflammation is linked to many major diseases including cardiovascular disease, diabetes, cancer, arthritis, depression, and Alzheimer’s.